MicrosoftDocs/powerbi-docs/articles/powerbi-mobile-share-dashboards-from-the-ipad-app.md

    ms.topic="article"
    ms.tgt_pltfrm="NA"
    ms.workload="powerbi"
-   ms.date="06/17/2016"
+   ms.date="10/11/2016"
    ms.author="maggies"/>

 # Share dashboards from the iPad app (Power BI for iOS)

-Read how you can invite colleagues to view your dashboards and [snapshots of tiles](powerbi-mobile-annotate-and-share-a-snapshot-from-the-ipad-app.md) from the Power BI app for iOS on your iPad.
+You can invite colleagues to view and interact with your dashboards from the Power BI app for iOS on your iPad.
+You can also share [snapshots of tiles](powerbi-mobile-annotate-and-share-a-snapshot-from-the-ipad-app.md) with anyone, in or out of your email domain.

 ## Share a dashboard with colleagues

->Note: The people you share it with need to [sign up for Power BI](https://powerbi.microsoft.com), too.
+>Note: The people you share dashboards with need to [sign up for Power BI](https://powerbi.microsoft.com), too.

 1. Tap the **Share** ![](media/powerbi-mobile-share-dashboards-from-the-ipad-app/pbi_ipad_shareiconblk.png) icon in the upper-right corner of your dashboard.